All Episodes

 Well, nobody can understand 150 items.

-Five or ten that are the most powerful, you stick with them and you get them done.
+You stick with them and you get them done.

 Stick with it.

-Don't let the Senate brow beat you, don't let the news media brow beat you.
+Don't let the news media browbeat you.

-And say to Biden, if you want to get a bill through that that helps Ukraine and Israel, we want to get a bill through that helps America.
+And say to Biden, if you want to get a bill through that helps Ukraine and Israel, we want to get a bill through that helps America.

 And if you're not prepared to take care of the American border, we're not going to give you the money for other countries' borders.